openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

   * Public Release Schedule

 Of course, there may be other items that are commonly considered features, however, I want to focus on the second bullet; Process to Submit Code Changes.
-If an open source project has all of the above features except doesn™t accept code changes, is it no longer an open source project? (...)
+If an open source project has all of the above features except doesnâ€™t accept code changes, is it no longer an open source project? (...)

-
+â€

+â€œ

         [Wazi/Carla Schroder: Four Steps Toward a Successful Open Source Project](http://olex.openlogic.com/wazi/2011/four-steps-toward-a-successful-open-source-project/)

-There™s a lot to like about open source software.
+Thereâ€™s a lot to like about open source software.
 It can help your business by cutting costs and producing better software.
-It™s open, auditable, and customizable, and free of the restrictive, invasive licenses and EULAs that infest proprietary software.
+Itâ€™s open, auditable, and customizable, and free of the restrictive, invasive licenses and EULAs that infest proprietary software.
 You can build a community around an open source project, one that incorporates contributions from both staff and outside developers.
-If you™re wondering how to start up and manage a genuine open source project, here are four fundamental tasks to get you started: start small, build trust and social capital, start smart, and build for the future. (...)
+If youâ€™re wondering how to start up and manage a genuine open source project, here are four fundamental tasks to get you started: start small, build trust and social capital, start smart, and build for the future. (...)

-
+â€

 ### Warning!

+â€œ

         [the telegraph: 10-year-old girl hacker discovers smartphone security flaw](http://www.telegraph.co.uk/technology/news/8691096/10-year-old-girl-hacker-discovers-smartphone-security-flaw.html)

 A 10-year-old girl has uncovered a security flaw in popular Android and iOS games after
-      becoming bored at their slow pace.
+      becoming â€œboredâ€ at their slow pace.

 FigureÂ 1.Â Farmville is similar to the type of game vulnerable to the attack